spack/spack/lib/spack/docs/workflows.rst

 The simplest way to run a Spack binary is to find it and run it!
 In many cases, nothing more is needed because Spack builds binaries with RPATHs.
-Spack installation directories may be found with ``spack location -i`` commands.
+Spack installation directories may be found with ``spack location --install-dir`` commands.
 For example:

 .. code-block:: console

-   $ spack location -i cmake /home/me/spack2/opt/spack/linux-SuSE11-x86_64/gcc-5.3.0/cmake-3.6.0-7cxrynb6esss6jognj23ak55fgxkwtx7
+   $ spack location --install-dir cmake /home/me/spack2/opt/spack/linux-SuSE11-x86_64/gcc-5.3.0/cmake-3.6.0-7cxrynb6esss6jognj23ak55fgxkwtx7

 This gives the root of the Spack package; relevant binaries may be